Kanchenjunga Base Camp Trekking - 24 Days

 • Kathmandu to Taplejung/Biratnagar to Kathmandu by flight.

-• Kanchenjunga Conservation Area Permit and Special permit for Kanchenjunga Area.
+• Kanchenjunga Conservation Area Permit and Special Permit for Kanchenjunga Area.

 • 02 guests to 01 porter with their insurance, salary, food, accommodation, and equipment.